 1.285.
-Requirements for the use of isolated time out, time out, and physical restraint.
+Requirements for the use of isolated time out, time out, and physical restraint. e)Documentation and Evaluation

-f) Documentation and Evaluation

-1) In a form and manner prescribed by the State Superintendent, a written record of each episode of isolated time out, time out, or physical restraint shall be maintained in the student's temporary record.
+- 1) In a form and manner prescribed by the State Superintendent, a written record of each episode of isolated time out, time out, or physical restraint shall be maintained in the student's temporary record.
 The official designated under this Section shall also maintain a copy of each of these records.
-Each record shall include, but is not limited to, all of the following:

-A) the student's name;

-B) the date of the incident;

-C) the beginning and ending times of the incident;

-D) a description of any relevant events leading up to the incident;

-E) a description of any interventions used prior to the implementation of isolated time out, time out, or physical restraint;

-F) a description of the incident or student behavior that resulted in isolated time out, time out, or physical restraint, including the specific imminent danger of serious physical harm to the student or others;

-G) for isolated time out, a description of the rationale of why the needs of the student cannot be met by a lesser restrictive intervention and why an adult could not be present in the time out room;

-H) a log of the student's behavior in isolated time out, time out, or during physical restraint, including a description of the restraint techniques used and any other interaction between the student and staff;

-I) a description of any injuries (whether to students, staff, or others) or property damage;
+Each record shall include, but is not limited to, all of the following: - A) the student's name; - B) the date of the incident; - C) the beginning and ending times of the incident; - D) a description of any relevant events leading up to the incident; - E) a description of any less restrictive or intrusive alternative measures that were used prior to the implementation of isolated time out, time out, or physical restraint and why those measures were ineffective or deemed inappropriate; - F) a description of the incident or student behavior that resulted in isolated time out, time out, or physical restraint, including the specific imminent danger of serious physical harm to the student or others; - G) for isolated time out, a description of the rationale of why the needs of the student cannot be met by a lesser restrictive intervention and why an adult could not be present in the time out room; - H) a log of the student's behavior in isolated time out, time out, or during physical restraint, including a description of the restraint techniques used and any other interaction between the student and staff; - I) a description of any injuries (whether to students, staff, or others) or property damage;

-J) a description of any planned approach to dealing with the student's behavior in the future, including any de-escalation methods or procedures that may be used to avoid the use of isolated time out, time out, or physical restraint;

-K) a list of the school personnel who participated in the implementation, monitoring, and supervision of isolated time out, time out, or physical restraint; and

-L) the date on which parental or guardian notification took place, as required by subsection (g).
+- J) a description of any planned approach to dealing with the student's behavior in the future, including any de-escalation methods or procedures that may be used to avoid the use of isolated time out, time out, or physical restraint; - K) a list of the school personnel who participated in the implementation, monitoring, and supervision of isolated time out, time out, or physical restraint; and - L) the date on which parental or guardian notification took place, as required by subsection (f).